Meanwhile, Texas A&M…

 The University of Dallas where the Texas A&M Aggies "camped" in preparation for the game with Centre

 In the modern era, teams obtain game films of their opponents, and scout other teams.
-For the Centre game, Bible contacted coaches, and it was part of the profession to extend the courtesy of cooperating if one was asked.
+For the Centre game, Bible contacted coaches, and it was part of the profession to extend the courtesy of cooperating if one were asked.
 After all, the coach providing help today may be the coach needing information tomorrow.
 Bible had provided insight to "Uncle Charlie" regarding the Arizona team which his Aggies had met earlier in the season.

 Texas A&M kept up the 2-a-day routine through December 31, drilling, drilling and then drilling some more.
 There were no temptations.
-The team was virtually locked up in the former Catholic seminary, and except for the Aggies attending the alumni-sponsored reception along with the Colonels during the evening of the 30th from which they also left early due to a curfew, it was-football, football, and more football.
+The team was virtually locked up in the Catholic seminary, and except for the Aggies attending the alumni-sponsored reception along with the Colonels during the evening of the 30th from which they also left early due to a curfew, it was-football, football, and more football.

-The paper back in College Station had published that story which stated: The great respect that tradition has kept alive in the minds of Aggie athletes for Charlie Moran, because of his glorious work with athletes at the A&M college of Texas, will be to stimulate their stamina and provoke them to a superhuman use of their strength when they meet his Danville team of "Praying Colonels" at the Dallas Fair Stadium on January 2.
+The Aggie student newspaper, "The Battalion," had published a story which stated: The great respect that tradition has kept alive in the minds of Aggie athletes for Charlie Moran, because of his glorious work with athletes at the A&M college of Texas, will be to stimulate their stamina and provoke them to a superhuman use of their strength when they meet his Danville team of "Praying Colonels" at the Dallas Fair Stadium on January 2.

 Certainly, that was true.
 It was almost that Uncle Charlie was coaching against himself!
 He was so well respected and fondly remembered that it was imperative that A&M make the ultimate effort- to honor him!